The Index of Dirac Operators on Incomplete Edge Spaces: Introduction

 The formulas in \eqref{eq:finalindexformula} and \eqref{eq:finalindexformuladim4}, and indeed our proof, are obtained by taking the limit of the index formula for the Dirac operators on the manifolds with boundary

-so in particular the contribution from the singular stratum $Y$ is the adiabatic limit \cite{W1985, BC1989, Dai:adiabatic} of the $\eta$-invariant from the celebrated classical theorem of Atiyah, Patodi, and Singer \cite{APSI}, which we review in Section \ref{sec:maintheorem}.
-It is important to note that the analogous statement for an arbitrary Dirac-type operator is {\em false} and the general index formula requires an extra contribution from the singularity.
+so in particular the contribution from the singular stratum $Y$ is the adiabatic limit \cite{ BC1989, Dai:adiabatic, W1985} of the $\eta$-invariant from the celebrated classical theorem of Atiyah, Patodi, and Singer \cite{APSI}, which we review in Section~\ref{sec:maintheorem}.
+It is important to note that the analogous statement for a general twisted Dirac operator is {\em false} and the general index formula requires an extra contribution from the singularity.
 We will return to this in a subsequent publication.
-We also point out to the reader that there exist other derivations of index formulas on manifolds with structured ends in which the computation is reduced to taking a limit in the Atiyah-Patodi-Singer index formula; see for example \cite{Bruning-signature} or \cite{Leichtnam-Mazzeo-Piazza}.\\
+We also point out to the reader that there exist other derivations of index formulas on manifolds with structured ends in which the computation is reduced to taking a limit in the Atiyah--Patodi--Singer index formula; see for example~\cite{Bruning-signature} where the author discovers a self-adjointness criterion and proves an $L^2$-signature theorem on incomplete edge spaces, or~\cite{Leichtnam-Mazzeo-Piazza} where the authors prove an index formula for twisted Dirac operators on spin manifolds with f\/ibered boundary metrics, a complete Riemannian manifold with a~structured end that is a f\/iber bundle over an asymptotically conical (big end of a cone) manifold.

 One very interesting aspect of the spin Dirac operator is its close relation to the existence of positive scalar curvature metrics.
 Most directly, the Lichnerowicz formula shows that the index of the Dirac operator is an obstruction to the existence of such a metric.
 This is still true among metrics with incomplete edge singularities.
-Analogously to the results of Chou for conic singularities \cite{Ch1985} we prove the following theorem in \S \ref{sec:posscal}.
+Analogously to the results of Chou for conic singularities~\cite{Ch1985} we prove the following theorem in Section~\ref{sec:posscal}.